ratchetdesigns/ts-bindgen/README.md

 ts-bindgen: automatically generate rust [wasm-bindgen](https://rustwasm.github.io/docs/wasm-bindgen/) bindings for typescript definitions to easily interact with javascript libraries from rust compiled to wasm.

+# Try it out in your browser

+Head to [ts-bindgen.ratchetdesigns.com](https://ts-bindgen.ratchetdesigns.com) to try ts-bindgen in your browser now by copy/pasting typescript definitions to see the rust bindings it generates.

 # Status

 ts-bindgen is currently alpha software and it should be expected that any or all of the following might change significantly from version to version: